reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

     - QuestionnaireItem.answerOption => expanded value set binding <!-- How should example binding be handled? open choice? -->
 - Ideally, the snapshot element will be used as a fallback for properties missing on differential elements. <!-- How should properties like "type" be handled, where the snapshot element definition may include multiple types -->

-### Conformance with expression based population and defintion based extraction
+### Conformance with expression based population and definition based extraction

 See [SDC expression based population](https://build.fhir.org/ig/HL7/sdc/populate.html#expression-based-population) and [SDC definition based extraction](https://hl7.org/fhir/uv/sdc/extraction.html#definition-based-extraction)